On the Efficiency of Highly Stratified Experiments: The Asymptotic Variance of Highly Stratified Experiments

-The next two sets of assumptions allow us to derive the large sample properties of $\hat{\theta}_n$.
-We impose Assumption \ref{ass:consistency} to establish the consistency of $\hat{\theta}_n$, and we further impose Assumption \ref{ass:normal} to establish its limiting distribution.
+Finally, we impose the following assumptions to derive the large-sample properties of $\hat{\theta}_n$.
 In what follows, when writing expectations and variances, we suppress the subscripts $P$ and $Q$ whenever doing so does not lead to confusion.